obsidiansystems/ledger-app-nervos/README.md

 **Verifying the output address printed by `ckb-cli` matches the one shown on Ledger prompt is highly recommended.
 Please read [Ledger's documentation](https://support.ledger.com/hc/en-us/articles/360006433934) on the subject.**

-*Note: If you've changed the Ledger's configuration to show testnet address, the `Address` prompt will instead show the testnet address.
+*Note: If you've changed the app's configuration to show testnet addresses, the `Address` prompt will instead show the testnet address that begins with `ckt`.
 This setting persists between power cycles.*

 After accepting the prompt on the Ledger the output on `ckb-cli` will show information about the address: